aastorl/SoundMatch/README.md

 # SoundMatch - Music Explorer (Incomplete Project)

-**SoundMatch** is an Android application developed with the intention of exploring and discovering music, inspired by the popular platform Spotify.
+**SoundMatch** is an Android application developed with the intention of the use for an Automatic EQ, inspired by the popular platform Spotify.
 This project was built with a focus on **Android development best practices** and the utilization of **modern technologies**, aiming to deliver a fluid and intuitive user experience.

 **Project Status:**

 This project is **incomplete**.
-While significant effort was dedicated to its development and various functionalities were implemented, **music playback is not fully operational** due to **recent restrictions and changes in the Spotify API**.
+While significant effort was dedicated to its development and various functionalities were implemented, **music playback is not fully operational** due to **recent restrictions and changes in the Spotify API** (thanks Spotify btw).
 Despite this limitation, SoundMatch represents a comprehensive exercise in applying cutting-edge architectures and technologies in Android development.

 ## Key Technologies Used: